Meghan Markle and Kate Middleton Glamorously Reunite at Celebration for Prince Charles

 While the two appeared to be friendly at Christmas as they were spotted chatting and sharing a smile, Meghan and Harry reportedly were not at Kate's 37th birthday celebrations in January, though it was suggested they might have been on a holiday vacation.

 When Markle jetted to New York City for a baby shower with close friends, Middleton was nowhere to be seen, reportedly because she was on a secret, snow-filled holiday with her family.
-There have since been claims that the future first-time mom will also enjoy a gathering in England in celebration of her little one, which Middleton may attend.
+There have since been unconfirmed claims that the future first-time mom will also enjoy a gathering in England in celebration of her little one, which Middleton may attend or even host.

+Prince Harry and Meghan's first son or daughter isn't the only change coming for the royal family as of late.

-Back in November, Kensington Palace confirmed the Duke and Duchess of Sussex would be moving into Frogmore Cottage on Queen Elizabeth II's Windsor Estate early this year "as they prepare for the arrival of their first child."
-However, their official offices will remain at Kensington Palace, where William, Kate and their children still live.
+Back in November, Kensington Palace confirmed the Duke and Duchess of Sussex would be moving into Frogmore Cottage early this year "as they prepare for the arrival of their first child."
+However, their official offices will remain at Kensington Palace, which still serves as William, Kate and their children's London residence.

 We and our partners use cookies on this site to improve our service, perform analytics, personalize advertising, measure advertising performance, and remember website preferences.
 By using the site, you consent to these cookies.
 For more information on cookies including how to manage your consent visit our Cookie Policy.